The Lion in Winter (2003 film)

-The Lion in Winter is a 2003 made-for-television remake of the 1966 stage play of the same name and of the original 1968 screen version of the play which featured Peter O'Toole and Katharine Hepburn.
+The Lion in Winter is a 2003 American drama television film based on the 1966 play of the same name by James Goldman, and his screenplay for the 1968 film.

-The film was first shown on December 26, 2003, in the UK and premiered on U.S. television on May 26, 2004.
 It starred Patrick Stewart and Glenn Close, and was directed by Andrei Konchalovsky.

+The film was first shown on December 26, 2003, in the United Kingdom, and premiered in the United States on Showtime on May 26, 2004.
 It was filmed on location at Spiš Castle in eastern Slovakia, interiors were filmed in Budapest, Hungary.

 Andrew Howard, John Light, and Rafe Spall played the warring brothers.
 Jonathan Rhys Meyers played the king of France and Julia Vysotskaya, his sister and Henry's mistress, Princess Alais.

 Plot

-In the year 1183, King Henry II of England, who also rules large parts of France within his Angevin Empire, has invited his three surviving sons, his imprisoned and estranged wife Queen Eleanor and the king of France, who has recently come of age, to join him at his Christmas court at Chinon Castle.
+In the year 1183, Henry II of England, who also rules large parts of France within his Angevin Empire, has invited his three surviving sons, his imprisoned and estranged wife Eleanor and the king of France, who has recently come of age, to join him at his Christmas court at Chinon Castle.
 His eldest son Henry has died and now the king must decide upon a new heir.
 King Henry favours his youngest John.
 Eleanor favours the oldest son Richard.

 The film shows the intra-family disputes which take place over the next few days.
 At the end, everyone disperses with nothing resolved for the future.